CaptainBeluga/PiGreekSolver/README.md

     1. First import the module > import pigreco

-    2. Simple Commands > pigreco.formula1(20,50)
+    2. Simple Command > pigreco.formula1(20,50)

     3. Possible Commands > pigreco.formula1(20,50), pigreco.formula2(20,50) , pigreco.formula3(20,50)

-    3. Save it in a var and print
+    4. Save it in a var and print